So you want to travel the world and get paid to do it, huh?

 And travel photography is a business.

-Which brings me to a point I’ve been wanting to make:
+Which brings me to a point I’ve wanted to make for about 500 words:

-You don’t have to be a good photographer to succeed.
-You only need to market yourself and your relationships.
+You don’t have to be a good photographer to succeed in travel photography.
+You only need to market yourself and your relationships correctly.

-On one hand, I’m sorry for shooting down any dreams.
+On the one hand, I’m sorry for shooting down any dreams.
 World-class photographers are a dime-a-dozen.
-That’s an unfortunate truth – you’ll never be recognized for your art alone.
+That’s an unfortunate truth – you’ll never get recognized for your art alone.

-On the other hand though – that opens up travel photography as an opportunity for many more people!
-You don’t have to spend your whole life honing your craft; you only need to be good enough.
+On the other hand, though – that opens up travel photography as an opportunity for many more people!
+You don’t have to spend your whole life honing your craft; you only need to be good enough and get a little lucky.

 Photographers tend to be loners for whatever reason.
 Get that idea out of your head right now.
-In order to make the most of your travel, personally AND financially, you need to be outgoing.
+To make the most of your travel, personally and financially, you need to be outgoing.

 Every person you meet is a potential business opportunity, so always put your best foot forward.

-This is perhaps the most obvious way to monetize your travel.
+Stock photos are perhaps the most obvious way to monetize your travel, and lucky for you, we wrote a whole post on the topic.
 Every travel photographer of every stripe looks into this at some point in their career.

 Most, though, skip over it.